-Both Shimano and SRAM have large hierarchies of groupsets suitable for beginners, intermediate riders, and professional cycling athletes.
+Both Shimano and SRAM have large hierarchies of bike groupsets suitable for beginners, intermediate riders, and professional cycling athletes.

 Campagnolo is the third biggest bicycle groupset manufacturer in the world, coming from Italy.
 We’ve decided to write about it separately because its share of the market is much lower than Shimano’s and SRAM’s.

 Nonetheless, “Campy” is still a very popular and iconic brand, especially among cycling enthusiasts and professional cyclists who appreciate the company’s history, tradition, and artistic approach to cycling.

-Unlike Shimano and SRAM, Campagnolo produces only road-specific groupsets and offers no MTB groups.
-However, they’ve recently announced the introduction of their first gravel groupset, called Ekar.
+Unlike Shimano and SRAM, Campagnolo produces only road-specific groupsets and offers no mountain bike groupsets.
+However, have a gravel bike groupset, called Ekar.

-In this part, we’ll cover Shimano’s and SRAM’s MTB groupset hierarchies.
-Both manufacturers have around a dozen different groupsets, with the addition of several specialist groups, such as for DH riding.
+In this part, we’ll cover Shimano MTB hierarchy and SRAM MTB groupset hierarchy.
+Both manufacturers have around a dozen different bike groupsets, with the addition of several specialist groups, such as for DH riding.

 The lists are organized from low-end to high-end groups, from cheapest to most expensive.

 Shimano Mountain Bike Groupsets

-Shimano’s MTB groupsets can be classified into three subgroups—recreational, intermediate, and professional.
+Shimano MTB groupset hierarchy can be classified into three subgroups—recreational, intermediate, and professional.
 These differ in the type of materials used, weight, number of gears, performance, durability, and intended use.
 The hierarchy starts with Tourney and ends with XTR and XTR Di2.

-Shimano Tourney is the company’s cheapest and most basic groupset available.
+Shimano Tourney is the company’s cheapest and most basic bike groupset available.
 It’s available in a few variations, such as Tourney TZ, Tourney, Tourney A070, and Tourney TX.
 It is intended for leisure and recreational riders whose needs are not very high and expectations are low.
 Shimano Tourney is also often seen on kids’ bikes.